elchs/LetoDBf/Readme.txt

  specific timeout -- else much network traffic will occure.

       DbInfo( DBI_CLEARBUFFER )
+      RDDInfo( RDDI_CLEARBUFFER )

-  This command clears the skip buffer, to forces to get fresh data with next Dbskip( [ 0 ] ), DbGoTo().
+  This command clears the skip buffer, and forces to get fresh data with a Dbskip( 0 ).
+  <RDDI_CLEARBUFFER> will do so for all LETO workareas of active connection.

       leto_DbCreateTemp( cFile, aStruct [, cDriver, lKeepOpen, cAlias, xDelim, cCdp, nConnection ] )
                                                               ==> lSucccess